Therapy for Business Owners & Entrepreneurs

 Note: Anxiety rates were similar across groups (27% vs. 26%).

-Just because you feel the impact of mental health doesn’t mean it has to stay this way.
+And….it doesn’t have to stay this way.
 Therapy for entrepreneurs can help with burnout, persistent worry, and self-doubt so you can step out of panic mode, think more clearly, and lead from a more grounded and empowered place.

 What I Help Business Owners Address

-Worry about performance, money, or the future of the business
+✓ Worry about the future of the business

 If more than one of these feels true, you’re not alone.